 That’s just how much love and loss affect us.
 It’s not something to play down.

 If anything, it’s something to focus on.
 You might have heard about lovesickness and not really understood it.
 You might wonder ‘what is lovesickness?’
 Why does it happen?
 Well, we’re about to find out.

 [Read: Are you still in love with someone who may have forgotten you?]

 Lovesickness is the feeling of helplessness and hopelessness that we associate with a failed experience in love.

-Do you find yourself lost in thoughts about this crush of yours during a few lonely moments where you constantly ponder over the proverbial “what if…”?
+A mild example would be having a crush on someone many years ago.
+Perhaps you still think fondly of them even today.
+Maybe you find yourself lost in thoughts about this crush of yours during a few lonely moments where you constantly ponder over the proverbial “what if..?”

-That’s just a small taste of lovesickness you may experience now and then.
+That’s just a small taste of being lovesick and the subtle signs you may experience now and then.

 If you can’t stop thinking about a particular romantic interest of yours, and you find yourself lost in their thoughts all the time, however hard you try to push the thoughts away, chances are, you’re suffering from lovesickness.